tshikororoda/dev-web-tutorial/README.md

 + You should also have some content placed within _`paragraph`_.
 + Your website must have at least one stylesheet file.
 The stylesheet(s) must use at least five different _`CSS properties`_, and at least five different types of _`CSS selectors`_.
 You must use the _`#id selector`_ at least once, and the _`.class selector`_ at least once.
 + •	All symbols should be implemented using `HTML entities`.

 ***

+## What you need
+In this tutorial, I assume you have some experience on web development software, and preferably have at least a basic understanding of HTML4.0/5.

+#### Have the following tools

++ A `text editor` for writing code.
+Notepad++ is a good option for Windows, Text Wrangler is a good choice for Macs, And Emacs is a good choice for Linux.
+You may also choose to use an Integrated Development Environment (IDE).

++ `Web browser` _Chrome, Firefox, Internet explorer, Microsoft Edge, Safari, Opera etc_.
+If you choose to use Firefox: you will need to install the Firebug plugin to gain access to a full suite of development tools but there is nothing presented in this tutoria that does not work with _Firefox, IE10 or Safari_.
+I believe the developer tools in Chrome are now superior to those offered by other browsers, therefore if you are starting from scratch, I strongly recommend Chrome.

++ A `Web Server` This will only be required later in this tutorial, and I will explaining how to install and use the _Mongoose web server_.
+You may choose to use any other web server you like, but the instructions will only be provided for _Mongoose web server_.

+***